• Skip to primary navigation

 It is suitable for gluten-free, dairy-free, paleo, whole30, vegan and vegetarian eaters.

-While relatively low-carb with just 9 grams of net carbs, this salad is not suitable on keto.
+While relatively low-carb with just 9 grams of net carbs, this salad is not suitable on keto because of the fruit.

 (We use a nutritional database, so all nutritional information should be considered an estimate)